apache/incubator-heron/website/content/docs/concepts/architecture.md

 Currently, Heron is compatible with topologies written using:

-1. The [Heron Streamlet API](../topologies#the-streamlet-api) (recommended for new work), or
+1. The new [Heron Streamlet API](../topologies#the-streamlet-api) (recommended for new work), or
 1. The [Heron Topology API](../topologies#the-heron-topology-api)

-If you have existing topologies created using the [Storm API](http://storm.apache.org/about/simple-api.html)
+If you have existing topologies created using the [Storm API](http://storm.apache.org/about/simple-api.html), you can make them Heron compatible by following [these simple instructions](../../migrate-storm-to-heron)

 Heron was initially developed at Twitter with a few main goals in mind: